-Here are some lessons I’ve learned from being a solo female traveler.
+Here are some lessons I’ve learned from being a solo female van life traveler.

 1. FEAR IS A CHOICE

-People always ask if traveling solo is scary and my answer is always the same.
-I choose to not be afraid.
+People always ask if being a solo female van life travller is scary and my answer is always the same.
+I choose to not be afraid!
 But if I said I’ve never been afraid in my van, I’d be lying.

 My first night solo in my van, I was terrified.
 I didn’t have any road trip travel skills and I didn’t know about resources like freecampsites.net or iOverlander.
 While trying to find a place to park for the night in a small town near a Colorado highway, fear got the best of me.
-Everywhere I considered parking looked potentially dangerous in the dark a creepy old house or an abandoned trailer.
+Everywhere I considered parking looked potentially dangerous.
+In the dark, cozy little spots suddenly turned into a creepy old house or an abandoned trailer.
 I was certain that I was going to be abducted and never heard from again.
-I eventually settled on a parking spot by a streetlight.
-I triple checked my door locks and curled up in bed in a ball of worry.
+Eventually, I settled on a parking spot by a streetlight.
+Triple checking my door locks, I curled up in bed as a ball of worry.

-In the daylight however, my perceived surroundings and reality could not have been more different.
+In the daylight, however, my perceived surroundings and the reality could not have been more different.
 I woke up in a quaint, small town surrounded by friendly people, all of whom were smiling at me.

 2. VANLIFE COMES WITH A SHARP LEARNING CURVE

 Vanlife is different in day-to-day living.
-It can be overwhelming to start an adventure with so many foreign terms and concepts like graywater, propane and boondocking.
-I’m learning so many thing by actually doing the things, such as enhancing my power tool skills and troubleshooting electrical issues.
+It can be overwhelming to start an adventure with so many foreign terms and concepts like gray water, propane, and boondocking.
+I’m learning so many things by simply doing them!
+Simple things like enhancing my power tool skills and troubleshooting electrical issues changed everything.
 I’ve become a pro at monitoring my water and propane consumption.

 I’m still honing my skills for finding good places to stealth park.
-And admittedly, I often resort to Walmart and urban camping much more often than I’d like to admit.
-That said, I’m taking baby steps.
-Today, I’m nervous to spend too much time without cell service.
-But, maybe in a few weeks, I’ll feel ready to go off-the-grid for a long period of time.
+Admittedly, I often resort to Walmart!
+I do urban camping much more often than I’d like to admit.
+I’m taking baby steps.
+Today, for example, I’m nervous to spend too much time without cell service.
+That said, maybe in a few weeks, I’ll feel ready to go off-the-grid for a longer period of time.
 This lifestyle comes with a steep learning curve.